 Before you leave

-Make sure that your dog is microchipped and wearing a tag with your contact details on it.
+Before setting off, make sure your dog is microchipped and has a tag with your contact details.

-If you have room, take some spare dog essentials with you: leads, bowls, and so on.
+If you have room, be sure to take some spare essentials with you, such as an extra lead, bowl and similar.

 If you’re touring abroad, take essential pet documentation (insurance and passport/animal health certificate details) with you, and keep photos of the paperwork stored on your phone.

-If you dog has a special diet, make sure you take enough food.
-Allow a few days’ extra, in case high winds or other factors delay your return home.
+Does your dog have a special diet?
+Then be sure to take enough food.
+It’s even worth allowing for a few days’ extra, just in case external factors delay your return home.

 During your stay